 A high-tech theme park where visitors pay a hefty price to indulge their wildest dreams and most base desires is a good start for a heady sci-fi series.
 But in the hands of Jonathan Nolan and Lisa Joy, Westworld takes that premise and turned it into a twisted, sprawling mystery that fans delight in parsing out, examining the most minute clues and espousing elaborate conspiracy theories after every episode.

 Visually stunning, full of narrative gymnastics, and concerned with esoteric notions of identity, self, artificial intelligence, and more, it’s one of the most compelling, immersive sci-fi shows on TV.
-We’re all curious to see where season three goes, and HBO will take us there in the first half of 2020.

 The new version of Doctor Who is still producing new shows and in its twelfth season.
 Jodie Whittaker took over the role of The Doctor from Peter Capaldi during the show’s 2017 Christmas special, becoming the first ever female Doctor.